Jusnock/My-app/my-app/README.md

 ## Development

-Update your local database connection in `application.yml` or create your own `application-local.yml` file to override settings for development.
+Update your local database connection in `application.properties` or create your own `application-local.properties` file to override settings for development.

 During development it is recommended to use the profile `local`.
 In IntelliJ `-Dspring.profiles.active=local` can be